alban-read/M1-MICRO-FORTH/dumbint.md

-Long literals are held in the LITBASE
+Long (quad) literals are held in the LITBASE

 A compiled dictionary word just refers to the LITBASE using a halfword index